What is chronic pancreatitis?

 Doctors treat digestive problems caused by pancreatitis by having you:

-Doctors will have you avoid alcohol, stop smoking, and eat less fat in your diet.
+Doctors will have you avoid alcohol and stop smoking.

 Doctors may do surgery to treat your chronic pancreatitis if you have severe pain and other treatments don’t help you.
 They may remove some of the diseased pancreas, open up the pancreatic duct, or cut nerves near the pancreas to relieve the pain.